datamesh-manager/datamesh-manager-connector-snowflake/README.md

-Data Mesh Manager Agent for Snowflake
+Data Mesh Manager Connector for Snowflake
 ===

-The agent for snowflake is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-agent-snowflake](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-agent-snowflake) to be deployed in your environment.
+The connector for snowflake is a Spring Boot application that uses the [datamesh-manager-sdk](https://github.com/datamesh-manager/datamesh-manager-sdk) internally, and is available as a ready-to-use Docker image [datameshmanager/datamesh-manager-connector-snowflake](https://hub.docker.com/repository/docker/datameshmanager/datamesh-manager-connector-snowflake) to be deployed in your environment.

 ## Features